Excel for the web

 You can use Excel for the web to view data connections, but you can't create external data connections using Excel for the web.
 You'll need the Excel desktop app to work with external data.
-Learn more about working with external data in Excel Services.

 Create a table to organize and analyze related data.
 Tables make it easy to sort, filter, and format your data.
 Add some polish with table formatting options, including a style gallery.

 Creation of advanced analysis views (Power View, Power Pivot, Slicers)